List of Disney's Aladdin characters: Arbutus

 Arbutus (voiced by Ron Perlman) is a sorcerer with the ability to manipulate plants, who views most humans as enemies for killing plants.
 He values art and the concept of 'living beauty' and sees himself as an artist, using plants to create something beautiful, even in battle.
 In the past, a younger Sultan came to Arbutus's garden to pick a flower for his bride; though he was enraged by this, he let the Sultan go in exchange for receiving his most previous treasure in twenty years.
 Twenty years later, Arbutus comes to Agrabah to fulfill this deal and receive the Sultan's most precious treasure — Jasmine.
 Despite holding her captive, he befriends her due to her kindness and appreciation of his artwork.
 After the rose on his lapel is cut off, Arbutus withers and dies along with the garden he created.

 Ayam Aghoul

-Ayam Aghoul (voiced by Hamilton Camp) is an undead sorcerer who uses dark magic and seeks to trap Aladdin and his friends in the Netherworld.
+Ayam Aghoul (voiced by Hamilton Camp) is an undead sorcerer who is from the Netherworld, in which he often escapes from and seeks to trap Aladdin and his friends in the realm of the dead.
+Also known as the Duke of the Dead, he makes use of various evil magics, demons, and undead servants, and as well as explosive skulls, which he often uses to throw at his enemies.
+In the episode "As the Netherworld Turns", he is shown to have a demon dog named Joel.

 Aziz

-Aziz (voiced by Michael Bell) is a goblin-like creature who can create illusions and transform people into slug-like creatures.
+Aziz (voiced by Michael Bell) is a small man who is later turned into a goblin-like creature, and is one of Aladdin's first adversaries in the show.
+As a human, he was part of a small traveling circus along with his former friends Minos and Fatima.
+He styled himself as an escape artist, which he was not successful at, and a firewalker, in which he uses his deception to trick people into believing.

+After his transformation, Aziz can use his breath for almost anything, such as attacks, creating illusions, and transforming people into slug-like creatures.
+However, it is implied that his powers come at a price, as he seems to have a short breath and eventually catches on fire.

 Chaos

-Chaos (voiced by Matt Frewer) is a winged blue cat who possesses powerful magic and desires that life be unpredictable.
+Chaos (voiced by Matt Frewer) is a mischievous and cunning winged blue cat who possesses powerful magic and desires that life be unpredictable, as he finds order to be boring.
 He loves pranks and dislikes fate and being given orders.
+Despite how dangerous he can be, Chaos leans towards good rather than evil, as he intends his pranks to be exciting and fun rather than malicious.

+As one of the most powerful beings, Chaos can grant his own wishes without any rules or limitations (with the exception of Fate, who is implied to be stronger than him), as well as several magical acts.
+He is also implied to be a mind-reader, as he was fully aware of the reason Mirage sent him to Agrabah and was for the most part teaching her a lesson.